paro22/python-openbook/README.md

 * instead of using Readability for parsing and storing, write own (simple) parser
 * write some tests
-* make it oop
-* check if best practices are used
+* check if best practices are used, python style guide